Anti-Mullerian Hormone Test (AMH) - Females

 The Anti-Mullerian Hormone ( AMH ) Test is used to assess ovarian function and menopausal status; in the evaluation of polycystic ovary syndrome (PCOS) or to evaluate the effectiveness of ovarian cancer treatment.

-The anti-Mullerian hormone (AMH) hormone is created by cells in the growing follicles of a woman's ovary.
+Cells in the follicles of a woman's ovary that are growing produce the anti-Mullerian hormone (AMH).
 The AMH test gauges a woman's blood level of AMH, which can reveal details about her ovarian reserve and potential for conception.

 Using the AMH test, one can:

-• Identify a woman's reproductive capacity and foretell the beginning of menopause
+• Identify a woman's reproductive capacity and foresee the beginning of menopause

-watch how fertility procedures like in vitro fertilization are working (IVF)
+• watch how fertility procedures like in vitro fertilization (IVF) are working.

 • Analyze the success of IVF's ovarian stimulation.